xtanaa001/academic-kickstart/content/home/research.md

   icon = "subscript"
   icon_pack = "fas"
   name = "Algorithms"
-  description = "I specialize in the design and analysis of [online algorithms](/tags/online-algorithms), with applications to real-time scheduling and online optimization problems."
+  description = "I specialize in the design and analysis of online/distributed algorithms for the optimization of networked systems with multiple agents."

 #  problems that decisions must be made sequentially based on a piece-by-piece input
 # for efficient decision making in the face of dynamics and uncertain future information